 It’s often used to make bland dishes flavorful and delicious and to add a burst of umami to almost anything.
 And it adds an appealing, yellow-orange color to recipes.

-Most nutritional yeasts don’t contain any animal-derived ingredients.
+Plus most nutritional yeasts don’t contain any animal-derived ingredients.
 This makes nooch a useful alternative to dairy cheese in certain dishes.

 Nutritional yeast is the same species of yeast (Saccharomyces cerevisiae) used to make beer, bread, or kombucha.
 But it’s a different end product.